Murder of Serena McKay: Murder and video

 The murder took place on the Sagkeeng First Nation, 100 km northeast of Winnipeg, Manitoba.
 It is not exactly known whether McKay died on April 22 or April 23: she was last seen on the evening of 22 April 2017 and was reported missing to the RCMP detachment in the neighbouring town of Powerview at 6pm on 23 April; a dead body—later confirmed to be Serena McKay—was found two hours after the missing-person report, at 8pm, in Sagkeeng.

-The killing was filmed (on a cell phone, apparently) and posted on social media; the graphic material circulated in both a short and long version on Facebook.
+The killing was filmed and posted on social media; the graphic material circulated in both a short and long version on Facebook.
 The video depicts a bloodied, barely-conscious young woman lying on the ground, as she is repeatedly kicked and punched in the head.
 In addition to the victim's blood and facial injuries, the longer video also shows her head being stomped on by a heavy boot, as well as the sound of bones cracking, during the assault.

 Both female and male voices can be heard in the video, but it is unclear how many people are around her other than two females.
 During the assault, the victim cries out, "I'm so sorry," though there is no available context as to what she is sorry for or why she is being attacked.
 A female voice says to the victim, "If you send anyone after me I will kill you.
 I will fucking kill you myself."

 Later in the evening of the murder, the younger suspect sent out a Snapchat photo, covered in blood and smiling, with the caption, "just chilling."
 According to a supposed instant-message exchange between one of the alleged suspects to a resident of Sagkeeng, she broke the nose of the victim, who subsequently left but was nonetheless "OK" and "up and walking."
 The suspect also mentioned that the victim's nose was "bleeding lots.”

 A pathologist testified during the trial of the two suspected killers that McKay likely died of hypothermia, as she was unable to seek protection from the cold due to her injuries and the amount of alcohol in her system.
 The court also heard that McKay had 67 injuries on her body at the time of death.